the-crypt-keeper/tldw/README.md

     - As such, I would say you want at least 8GB of free space on your system to devote to the app.
     - Text content itself is tiny, but the supporting libraries + ML models can be quite large.
 - **Linux**
-    1. Download necessary packages (Python3, ffmpeg - `sudo apt install ffmpeg / dnf install ffmpeg`, Update your GPU Drivers/CUDA drivers if you'll be running an LLM locally)
+    1. Download necessary packages (Python3, ffmpeg - `sudo apt install ffmpeg` or `dnf install ffmpeg`, Update your GPU Drivers/CUDA drivers if you'll be running an LLM locally)
     2. Open a terminal, navigate to the directory you want to install the script in, and run the following commands:
     3. `git clone https://github.com/rmusser01/tldw`
     4. `cd tldw`
-    5. Create a virtual env: `python -m venv ./`
+    5. Create a virtual env: `sudo python3 -m venv ./`
     6. Launch/activate your virtual environment: `source ./bin/activate`
     7. Setup the necessary python packages:
        * Following is from: https://docs.nvidia.com/deeplearning/cudnn/latest/installation/linux.html